Speaker, neurodivergency advocate, Founder of Australia’s leading autism travel company

 • STARTUP JOURNEY.

-Agnes grew up on an island in Norway, with a Godfather with Down Syndrome and an autistic sister.
+Agnes grew up on an island in Norway, with an autistic sister.
+After moving to Australia in 2017 she founded a world first autism group travel company.

-Becoming a disability nurse, and seeing the challenges and adversity her sister faced, Agnes became passionate about supporting young autistic people.
+Agnes had become a Disability Nurse in Norway, and had seen the challenges and adversity her sister faced.
+She became passionate about supporting young autistic people.

-Agnes moved from Norway to Australia six years ago, embarking on a journey that has allowed her to make a significant impact in the fields of disability care, autism and accessible tourism.
-With over 13 years of experience in disability nursing, Agnes has developed a deep understanding of the neurodivergent community.
+After moving from Norway to Australia in 2017, she embarked on a journey that has allowed her to make a significant impact in the fields of disability care, autism and accessible tourism.
+With over 14 years of experience working in the disability sector, Agnes has developed a deep understanding of the neurodivergent community.

 Despite launching a tourism startup just before the challenges brought by COVID-19, Agnes successfully built and established the business Travengers AU – Autism Travel, assembling a dedicated team of over 20 individuals and an expert advisory board.